 Jean-Claude Juncker and Cyprus President Nikos Anastassiades were the keynote speakers at a Party Congress in the run-up to the 2014 European elections.

-Calliope’s member for Cyprus, Irina Christodoulou-Pipis recruited a team of interpreters to provide simultaneous interpreting.
+Calliope's member for Cyprus, Irina Christodoulou-Pipis recruited a team of interpreters to provide simultaneous interpreting at the event.

 Please contact us to discuss the event you are planning.
 For a cost-effective and optimal interpreting solution, get a Calliope consultant on board as early as possible in the planning process.
 We will be happy to respond to all quote requests immediately.

 Calliope and its members all belong to the International Association of Conference Interpreters (AIIC), which sets standards in the field of conference interpreting.